-- Scope: There have been no changes in project scope. - Schedule: Substantial completion of the contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion still occurring on January 14, 2022, which is an increase of 91 days from the October 15, 2021, date stated in the prior monitoring report and which is 1,434 days later than the original substantial completion date.
+- Scope: There have been no changes in project scope. - Schedule: Substantial completion of the contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion still occurring during the first quarter of 2022, which is more than 1,400 days later than the original substantial completion date.
 SFMTA's most recent update of the master program schedule forecasts a Revenue Service Date (RSD) of September 9, 2022, which is a three-month delay from the RSD stated in the prior monitoring report. - Cost: Currently, SFMTA estimates the Estimate at Completion (EAC) to remain the same as the prior reporting period, at \$1.891 billion, or approximately \$313 million greater than the current budget.
 This EAC will be revised to \$1.931 billion to reflect additional costs to compensate contractors and their subcontractors for directs costs and delay impacts of the additional work performed under change orders.
 The Project Management Oversight Contractor (PMOC) will update relevant financial tables and provide additional details as SFMTA makes them available. - Significant Project Activities and/or Key Milestones: - SFMTA submitted an updated draft letter in April 2021 to the Federal Transit Administration (FTA) proposing a revised FFGA RSD and a revised EAC.
 The proposed RSD indicates an early RSD of March 31, 2022, and a late RSD of June 20, 2022, which provides a schedule float of about three months.
 In addition, the updated project EAC is \$1.891 billion.
-SFMTA submitted the updated EAC in the FTA's Standard Cost Category (SCC) format in May 2021.
+SFMTA submitted the updated EAC in the FTA's Standard Cost Category (SCC) format in May

+2021.
 The PMOC reviewed SFMTA's EAC and RSD, and shared the results of the review and its recommendations with SFMTA.
 It was the PMOC's opinion that SFMTA should develop a detailed Critical Path Method (CPM) schedule to include activities and sequences of system integration, start-up testing, and operational readiness.
 SFMTA developed the CPM schedule and submitted it to the PMOC in August 2021.
 FTA shared the PMOC's review comments on the CPM schedule with SFMTA in September 2021.
 A PMOC/SFMTA schedule assessment workshop was held during the week of November 15, 2021.
 During the workshop, SFMTA shared the most current schedule, which includes an updated RSD in September 2022, a date that represents a three-month delay from the previous RSD projection.
 SFMTA indicated that the delay primarily is due to the delay of Automated Train Control System (ATCS) testing.
-SFMTA submitted an updated schedule in January 2022 that will incorporate discussions/comments from the November 2021 workshop with the FTA and PMOC.
-SFMTA provided schedule information PMOC requested.
-The current RSD of September 2022 is optimistic based on PMOC's preliminary review.
+SFMTA submitted an updated schedule in January 2022 that incorporated discussions/comments from the November 2021 workshop with the FTA and PMOC and provided the schedule information that the PMOC had requested.
+The current RSD of September 9, 2022 is optimistic based on PMOC's preliminary review.
+During February 2022, the PMOC provided FTA with its draft assessment of the CSP's remaining scope and the forecast RSD.
+FTA provided the draft to SFMTA, and it is currently reviewed by SFMTA.